At the Immigrant's Table

 Jump to Recipe Pin Recipe Jump to Video

-Turn your overripe bananas into simple and satisfying gluten-free banana chocolate chip muffins.
+Turn your overripe bananas into simple and satisfying gluten free banana chocolate chip muffins.
 These tasty muffins are an easy recipe that fits perfectly into a gluten-free diet, and will become an instant favorite with kids and adults alike.

 Having a stash of overripe bananas in my fruit bowl is part of my life as a mom.
-My kids go to to the grocery store, beg that I buy them bananas, and then proceed to eat exactly one before leaving the rest to rot on the counter for a week.
+My kids go to the grocery store, beg that I buy them bananas, and then proceed to eat exactly one before leaving the rest to rot on the counter for a week.

 Save This Recipe Form